sspux/html2String/README.md

 # html2String
-A String extension to decode HTML entities to string
+A String extension to decode HTML entities to string in Swift

 # License